WITPASS/witpass-wordpress-docker-image/README.md

 * Plugins and themes are not stored in persistent storage.
 * Plugins and themes are specified as configuration.
 * The only piece of data, you need to keep persistent - and take backup of - is the `wp-content/uploads` directory.
+* Reduced memory footprint, because of adjustments made in `mpm-prefork.conf` file.
+Adjust values in this file to suit your needs.
+For small sites expecting ~128 connections simultaneously, on low powered (low RAM) servers, the values we provide seem to be good enough.

 **Note:** You are not stopped from experimenting with themes and plugins of your choice.
 You can install them through the WordPress admin panel of your website, **but** any plugins and themes installed this way will not survive container restart.
 After your experimentation, you add the plugin(s) and themes(s) of your choice in the related config files in this repository.